 We visited the gift shop after our meal, which had a good selection of Kentucky proud products and cookbooks like Pappy’s BBQ sauce, Maker’s Mark, and “Shurshot” Moonshine hot sauce.
 I picked up some small bottles of the hot sauce, which are packaged in cardboard shotgun shells.
 I figured they would be fun to send to out -of-state acquaintances, furthering the misperceptions of everyone I’ve invited to our state that I (and everyone else) am a barefoot person who survives on what I kill with my shotgun (decorated with hot sauce and barbecue) and drinks only moonshine or bourbon.
 Nevermind the sauce is made in Alabama.
 A girl’s got to keep up appearances.

 Being Tuesday, we found the museum closed.
-We took a moment to enjoy the beautiful stonework of the museum and stairs leading to it and the signs identifying plants like “Big Blue Plant” and “Little Blue Plant.”
+We took a moment to enjoy the beautiful stonework of the museum and stairs leading to it and the signs identifying plants like “Big Blue Stem” and “Little Blue Stem.”
 Sometimes you just say what you see, I guess.

 I did read more online about some really cool history Mack had told us about.
 The land used to have a natural spring and the Arlington was a three-story hotel during the 1800s, which provided lodging for wealthy southern guests who traveled to partake in the healing mineral waters.

 “There was a large dining room where lavish banquets were served, a ballroom, and an observation building shaped like a bird cage and featuring a cupola.
 The Arlington Hotel burned in 1862 and the Blue Licks Springs area began to decline in popularity.
 A few smaller hotels remained after the Civil War and regained popularity during the middle 1870s and early 1880s.
 However, the primary business at Lower Blue Licks after the Civil War was bottling mineral water. “